 - Determine whether a surcharge is applicable for a payment.

-- The amount of surcharge that you can apply.
+- Calculate the surcharge amount that you can apply.

 Make a payment including the surcharge